PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 >
 > <br>
 >
->Alternatively, you can install the Vulkan SDK, which includes the binaries already compiled (included the **vkcube** program test), from the following link.
+>Alternatively, you can install the Vulkan SDK, which includes both the header files and binaries already compiled (included the **vkcube** program test), from the following link.
 >
 > https://vulkan.lunarg.com/sdk/home